 The 5 Best (and Most Affordable) Places to Travel in March

 It’s almost spring.
 You can just feel it…kind of.
-If winter weather has officially got you down for the third consecutive month in a row, that means it’s time to get out of town.
-We’ve scoped out the best opportunities to ditch the purgatory that is March and eat, drink and soak up some sun—or some culture—which should have you in better spirits in no time.
+Whether winter weather has officially got you down for the third consecutive month in a row or you’re feeling like you want to squeeze in one last snow adventure before the season ends, it’s time for you to get out of town.
+We’ve scoped out the best opportunities to ditch the purgatory that is March and eat, drink and soak up some sun or slopes—and some culture—which should have you in better spirits in no time.
 Here, our five favorite places to travel this month.

 Charleston, South Carolina